Open Call: Support for Creation and Touring of outdoor arts shows in 2023

 What happens after I submit my proposal?

 You will receive a confirmation email to confirm receipt of your application.
-All the proposals will be circulated to all the members of Without Walls and discussed at a series of selection meetings between January – March 2022.
+All the proposals will be circulated to all the members of Without Walls and discussed at a series of selection meetings between July to October 2022.

 How can I find out more about Without Walls?